yixiaoer/tpu-training-example/README.md

 ## Introduction

-This repository is an example of training a language model on Google Cloud TPU using JAX.
-Specifically, it fine-tunes a T5 model on the machine translation task, using wmt14 English to French dataset.
+This repository showcases an example of fine-tuning a language model using JAX on Google Cloud TPUs.
+Specifically, it focuses on fine-tuning the T5 model on the WMT14 English-to-French dataset for the machine translation task.

-There are two scripts in this repository, namely `train.py` and `train_shard.py`.
+## FAQ

+**Q: Why another JAX and TPU example?**

+A: (1) JAX is awesome!
+The more examples with JAX, the better;

+(2) This project aims to promote the best practices used herein.

+**Q: Why use T5 instead of newer LLMs, such as Llama or Mistral?**

+A: For demonstration purposes, smaller models like T5 are chosen due to their lower memory footprint and ease of debugging.
+This setup allows focusing on the training logic, which remains consistent across model sizes.

+## Repository Structure

+This repository contains two scripts:

-The first script, `train.py`, fine-tunes the model on a single TPU chip, without any parallelisation.
-The purpose of this script is to give a basic example of how JAX works.
+- `train.py`: Fine-tunes the model on a single TPU VM chip without parallelization to provide a basic example of JAX in action.

-The second script, `train_shard.py` fine-tunes the model on all chips of a TPU VM or all hosts in a TPU Pod.
-The purpose of this script is to demonstrate how to perform distributed training using JAX.
+- `train_shard.py`: Demonstrates distributed training across all TPU chips in a single TPU VM or across all hosts in a TPU Pod.

-The second script should support fine-tuning on multiple devices, which includes both (1) all TPU chips on a single host and (2) a TPU Pod. ~~However, due to a bug of JAX (https://github.com/google/jax/issues/22070), only (1) is currently supported.~~ <!-- This involves running the script on all hosts, using the `podrun -iw` command. -->

 ## Prerequisites

-### Config your TPU
+### Configure Your TPU

-After creating a TPU VM or a TPU Pod, the first step is to configure it using [tpux](https://github.com/yixiaoer/tpux).
+Set up your TPU VM or TPU Pod with [tpux](https://github.com/yixiaoer/tpux).

-### Install dependencies
+### Install Dependencies

-Then, create a venv and install dependencies:
+Create a virtual environment and install dependencies as follows:

 ```sh
 # For TPU Pod, you should git clone in the `nfs_share` after using tpux to config